Categories

 *Longlisted-Prix des libraires du Québec 2024

-★Illustrated by Eve Patteno, the award-winning illustrator of the Governor General's Literary Award in Canada!
+★Interior illustrations by Eve Patenaude, winner of the Governor General's Literary Award of Canada.

 Description

-Florent, a ten-year-old boy, overheard his mother's conversation by accident: Faced with the current state of the earth, they were considering whether to have a second child.
+A ten-year-old boy overheard his mother's conversation by accident: Faced with the current state of the earth, they were considering whether to have a second child.
 Through a series of incomprehensible words and phrases, he caught the hesitation in their voices, the fear in their eyes, and the gesture of one of them placing her hand on the other's belly - just like when he couldn't sleep after having a nightmare.
 Nightmares would set off fireworks in his mind.

-He became uneasy, only catching snippets of their conversation: "Is it a mistake to add another child to this planet?"
+He became uneasy, only catching snippets of their conversation: "Is having another child on this planet a mistake?"
 This sentence was like the final blow.
 Florent understood: There were too many people on the earth, no more children should be born, it should have stopped long ago, and he himself was superfluous.
 Emotions overwhelmed him.
-He wanted to hide under the covers and cry, but his vision blurred, his feet slipped, and he fell down three steps, hitting his head hard.
-His mothers rushed over.
+He wanted to hide under the covers and cry, but his vision blurred and he slipped, falling down three steps and hitting his head hard.
+The mothers rushed over.
 They went to the hospital.
 The doctor examined him.
 It was a false alarm.
-His forehead was bandaged, he was given a lollipop, and was told not to run on the stairs in the future.
+A bandage was placed on his forehead, he was given a lollipop, and was told not to run on the stairs in the future.
 His tears were attributed to the pain.

 The following were several nights of torment, with nightmares and wild thoughts coming one after another.
-Every day, Florent tried a new "indispensable" method: being as polite, enthusiastic, well-behaved, funny, and achieving the best grades as possible - without realizing that he was driven by the sudden fear of being abandoned.
-His mothers were initially amused by their son's performance, but later began to wonder.
+Every day, Florent tried a new "indispensable" method: being as polite, enthusiastic, well-behaved, funny, and achieving the best grades as possible - but he didn't know that he was driven by the sudden fear of being abandoned.
+At first, his mother was amused by his performance, but later they began to wonder.
 They asked carefully, but he dodged; they tried different approaches, but still got nothing.

 Author

-Samuel Larochelle never needed to "reboot" his childlike wonder because he had long vowed to protect it and let it grow throughout his life.
-Perhaps that's why he could so strongly empathize with Florent, the ecologically anxious little guy in his first picture book.
-To experience the full spectrum of writing, he has published adult novels such as "Elias and Justin", "All the Blame on Boys", and "Everything Leads Me Back to You", a young adult trilogy "Lily", poetic essays "One Star at a Time, Against the Night" and "I Left My Heart in Your Mouth", biographies, short stories, columns (Le Devoir, Le Livre de Poche), and cultural critiques.
-He also hosts the podcast "Like an Open Book" and curates literary cabarets across Quebec.
+Samuel Larochellenever needed to "reboot" his childlike wonder because he had long vowed to protect it and let it grow throughout his life.
+Perhaps that's why he felt such a strong connection with the boy, the ecologically anxious little guy in his first picture book.
+To experience the full spectrum of writing, he has published adult novels such as "Elias and Justin", "All the Blame on Boys", and "Everything Brings Me Back to You", a young adult trilogy "Lily", poetic essays "One Star at a Time, Against the Night" and "I Left My Heart in Your Mouth", biographies, short stories, columns, and cultural criticism.
+He also hosts the podcast "Like an Open Book" and organizes literary cabarets across Quebec.

 Preview